 Meet with SPP Staff & SPP Student Resources

 Current School of Public Policy students have access to university-wide Center for Career Development resources, but they are also welcome to schedule meetings with SPP Director of Engagement, Ryan Baldassario.
 Current students may either email Ryan at firstname.lastname@example.org to set up a meeting, or can request a meeting directly via Calendly at this link: Schedule an SPP Career Meeting.

-Students are also welcome to review a running list of internship and post-graduation fellowship opportunities that are sent to UConn SPP, which can be accessed at the following link: UConn SPP Internships & Fellowships Tracker.
+Students are also welcome to review a running list of internships, post-graduation fellowships, and other career development resources/opportunities that are sent to UConn SPP.
+Students can access those resources at the following link: UConn School of Public Policy - Student Career Resources.
 (Please note: the format of this tracking document may evolve, but current students will be provided guidance should such changes occur)